MatterMiners/lapis/docs/source/topics/monitoring.rst

 available in the monitoring queue, the logging process starts.

-If you want to define your own logging callable that for example logs information about changes to a drone it should follow the following format:
+If you want to define your own logging callable that for example logs information about changes to a :term:`drone` it should follow the following format:

 .. code-block:: python3